The Board of Directors:

 Dan O’Brien first met Pat Scannon in 1996 and started direct involvement with BentProp in 2001.
 He has been to Palau 11 times now with BentProp.
 It never gets boring!
 His career has followed quotes from Frank Sinatra and Jimmy Buffett “I’ve been a puppet, a pauper, a pirate, a poet, a pawn, a king, a stand-in, and a stuntman…” “I just want to live happily ever after, every now and then..”
 He is looking forward to many more MIA search missions!

-Thanks to the efforts, time, commitment, dedication to the following people that have helped search for and find MIAs with BentProp over the 20 plus years of our history.
+A huge heartfelt thank you to all whose efforts, time, commitment, passion, and dedication have brought our service members home.
+The ability to answer questions and doubts for so many family members would not be possible without you.
+The following team members have helped research, search, and find MIAs with BentProp over the 20 plus years of our history.

 Special shout-out to team members no longer with us:

 [Bob Holler, lookin’ at you…]Bob Holler, a member of BentProp’s 2007 expedition, died in a skydiving accident in Dublin, Georgia, on 17 March 2007.

 A recently retired Air Force Pararescueman, Bob was an extraordinary person – skillful, competent, caring, dedicated, and fun to be around.

 Flip Colmer, one of the BentProp team members who spent a month with Bob in Palau between mid-February and mid-March 2007, has added a sad/joyous epilogue to his series of daily updates on that expedition’s progress.
 Flip has included some great photos from the 2007 trip, from which it’s clear that whatever Bob did, he did it with skill and elan!

 Flip’s final daily report from the 2007 BentProp expedition

 And with interesting timing, there was a very recent CNN report that describes quite well the profession that Bob Holler chose:

 CNN piece on PJs